siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/860-how-to-use-php-scripts-with-apache-on-almalinux.md

 url: php-scripts-apache-almalinux
 draft: false
 tags:
   - AlmaLinux
   - apache
   - php scripts
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 PHP (Hypertext Preprocessor) is one of the most popular server-side scripting languages for building dynamic web applications.
 Its ease of use, extensive library support, and ability to integrate with various databases make it a preferred choice for developers.
 Pairing PHP with Apache on AlmaLinux creates a robust environment for hosting websites and applications.